JSorngard/zalgo_codec/codec/README.md

 The encoded string will be ~2 times larger than the original in terms of bytes.

-The crate also contains a small program that lets you test the codec by encoding/decoding text and files.
-If you have cloned the repository you can build it with `cargo build --release --features binary`, and if you want to install it from crates.io you can do so with `cargo install zalgo-codec --features binary`.

 Additionally the crate provides a function to encode Python code and wrap the result in a decoder that decodes and executes it such that the result retains the functionality of the original code.

 ## Examples